cuiyongbo/hello-world/my_wiki/programmer_note/threads_vs_processes.rst

 In a forking server, a child is forked off for every client connection.
 The parent process keeps listening for new connections, while the child deals with the client.
 When the client is satisfied, the child process simply exits.
 Because the forked processes run in parallel, the clients don’t need to wait for each other.
-Because forking can be a bit resource intensive (each forked process needs its own memory), an alternative exists: threading.
+However, forking can be a bit resource intensive (each forked process needs its own memory), an alternative exists: threading.
 Threads are lightweight processes, or subprocesses, all of them existing within the same (real) process, sharing the same memory.
 This reduction in resource consumption comes with a downside, though.
 Because threads share memory, you must make sure they don’t